Long Sault Parkway Campgrounds

-The Long Sault Parkway was unique in it creation.
-It is a series of 11 islands that were created from high points of land left after the flooding of the St. Lawrence River during the construction of the Seaway in the 1950's.
+The Long Sault Parkway is a series of 11 islands that were created from high points of land left after the flooding of the St. Lawrence River during the construction of the Seaway in the 1950's.
 In fact, several villages once stood where the river now lies, a fascinating story captured at the Lost Villages display on Macdonell Island.

 Dates of Operation:

-Please see each location for the sceduled programming activities, which may differ at each campground.
+Please see each location for the scheduled programming activities, which may differ at each campground.

 Long Sault Parkway Campgrounds:

 Click here for a summary of the Parks Rules.
 For a complete description, please refer to The St. Lawrence Parks Commission (SLPC) Act.

 Between Morrisburg and Cornwall, Ontario, on County Road 2

 Exits 770 and 778 on Highway 401